Code-Institute-Submissions/Lomasney-Motors/README.md

 ---
 The website was built as a one page scrolling website that includes 5 different sections.

-### **Navbar & footer**
+### **Navigation Bar & Footer**
  The **navigation bar** is in a fixed position to make it easy for users to access the navigation elements of the website and allow them to move from section to section as they wish.
 The navbar consists of **logo text** to the left which **acts as a link to the homepage** and is always visible on screen.
-The **navigation links** are lcoated to the far right, and provide scroll links to each section.
+The **navigation links** are located to the far right, and provide scroll links to each section.
 The navbar is responsive and the navigation menu collapses into a **hamburger menu** for both tablet and mobile devices.
  The **footer** includes **opening hours** details and **copyright information** to the left and links to **social media**, **telephone** and **direction** information on the right.
 I initially had both the navbar and footer fixed however  I changed this design to the footer to cut down on vertical space usage as it was obstructing content.

 ### **Home Page**
- The Hompage was designed to be a visual display with minimal text, it includes a **hero image**, a brief description highlighting the main services the company provide which is jumbotron displayed over the hero image and a **call to action button** which provides a link to the contact form once clicked.
-The idea of the homepage is to visually entice the user while not bombarding them with an overload of text to consume.
+ The Home page was designed to be a visual display with minimal text, it includes a **hero image**, a brief description highlighting the main services the company provide which is jumbotron displayed over the hero image and a **call to action button** which provides a link to the contact form once clicked.
+The idea of the home page is to visually entice the user while not bombarding them with an overload of text to consume.

 ### **About Page**